 Overview of Classes

-Children and Youth – (ages 6-15)
+Children – (ages 6 – 12)

 Children are introduced to basic movements of Aikido, dojo manners and the discipline of a martial art.
 Children learn to fall and roll.
 Practicing with a partner, sometimes through using games, is also part of the curriculum.
 READ MORE

 Students develop a solid foundation of fundamental techniques (including falling and rolling).
 More experienced students attend basics classes to refine their practice.

-Adult Advanced – students ranked 2nd kyu and above.
+Adult Advanced – Students ranked 2nd kyu and above.
 The pace is quicker.
 While basic movements are still emphasized, requirements for advanced ranks are the focus.
 Facility in falling and rolling is required.

 A higher degree of basic weapons skills is required.
 Since training goes beyond the basic level, students must be already competent with fundamental weapons techniques.

 This is not a class but a training opportunity.
 Students come with a partner to work on techniques and/or prepare for testing.
-There is no teaching but an advanced student supervises.
+There is no teaching, but an advanced student supervises.